Reduced instruction set computer: Hardware utilization

 Yet another impetus of both RISC and other designs came from practical measurements on real-world programs.
 Andrew Tanenbaum summed up many of these, demonstrating that processors often had oversized immediates.
 For instance, he showed that 98% of all the constants in a program would fit in 13 bits, yet many CPU designs dedicated 16 or 32 bits to store them.
 This suggests that, to reduce the number of memory accesses, a fixed length machine could store constants in unused bits of the instruction word itself, so that they would be immediately ready when the CPU needs them (much like immediate addressing in a conventional design).
 This required small opcodes in order to leave room for a reasonably sized constant in a 32-bit instruction word.

 Since many real-world programs spend most of their time executing simple operations, some researchers decided to focus on making those operations as fast as possible.
 The clock rate of a CPU is limited by the time it takes to execute the slowest sub-operation of any instruction; decreasing that cycle-time often accelerates the execution of other instructions.
 The focus on "reduced instructions" led to the resulting machine being called a "reduced instruction set computer" (RISC).
 The goal was to make instructions so simple that they could easily be pipelined, in order to achieve a single clock throughput at high frequencies.
+This contrasted with CISC designs whose "crucial arithmetic operations and register transfers" were considered difficult to pipeline.

 Later, it was noted that one of the most significant characteristics of RISC processors was that external memory was only accessible by a load or store instruction.
 All other instructions were limited to internal registers.
 This simplified many aspects of processor design: allowing instructions to be fixed-length, simplifying pipelines, and isolating the logic for dealing with the delay in completing a memory access (cache miss, etc.) to only two instructions.
-This led to RISC designs being referred to as load/store architectures.
+This led to RISC designs being referred to as load–store architectures.